PressCrew/infinity/dashboard/docs/docs/options.md

 ## Sections

 To define a section, you add something like this to your options.ini file BEFORE any options that will be assigned to that section are defined.
+Section names must be all lower case.
+Section titles can contain just about any character except double quotes.

 	[.typography]
 	title = "Typography"